 Overview

-Executors of an estate should call our client success team to start the estate settlement process.
+Executors of an estate should contact our support team to start the estate settlement process.
 We'll help you distribute the deceased individual's assets as follows:

 - For registered accounts with a named beneficiary: We'll distribute assets to the beneficiary of the account.